NativeScript/nativescript-cli/PLUGINS.md

 ### Manual Steps After Installation

-After the installation is complete, you need to open `platforms\android\AndroidManifest.xml` and `platforms\ios\Info.plist` in your project and inspect them for duplicate or contradicting entries.
+After the installation is complete, you need to open `platforms/android/AndroidManifest.xml` and `platforms/ios/Info.plist` in your project and inspect them for duplicate or contradicting entries.
 Make sure to preserve the settings required by the plugin.
 Otherwise, your app might not build or it might not work as expected, when deployed on device.

 ## Use a Plugin